-The following job description example lays out key responsibilities for an employee responsible for the volunteer management role.
+The following sample church job description, describes key responsibilities for an employee who manages the volunteer office.

 Job descriptions should be updated on an annual basis and should be part of the performance appraisal process.
 It should also be tied to individual goals which should support departmental and ultimately global church strategic goals.